Soil aggregate stability: Wetting and Drying

-Soil wetting and drying cycles can have both a beneficial effect on soil aggregation (Utomo and Dexter, 1982; Dexter et al., 1988), and a negative effect on soil aggregation (Soulides and Allison, 1961; Tisdall et al., 1978).
+Soil wetting and drying cycles can have both a beneficial effect on soil aggregation, and a negative effect on soil aggregation.
 To help explain these contradictory results, it was hypothesized that soils will maintain a state of aggregate stability equilibrium.
 If soils have certain properties, a threshold level will be reached where a period of wetting and drying will lead to increases or decreases in aggregate stability depending on the aggregate stability of the soil at that point in time.

 Shrinking and Swelling

 Shrinking and swelling cycles of soil are closely linked with wetting and drying cycles; however, they are also dependent on the type of clay phyllosilicate minerals present.
 Soils with higher content of 2:1 types of phyllosilicate minerals (such as montmorillonite), have a stronger cementation force acting during repeated wetting and drying cycles, which can increase soil aggregate stability.
 This is because 2:1 type phyllosilicate minerals swell and increase their volume with changing water content; meaning these soils expand when wet, and contract as they dry out.